DataVisHub/gojs-course/lessons/lesson-05-palette-drag-n-drop.md

   );
 ```

-The [MouseDrop](https://gojs.net/latest/api/symbols/GraphObject.html#mouseDrop) method is being called every time when we drop something onto the template where we declared it.
+The [MouseDrop](https://gojs.net/latest/api/symbols/GraphObject.html#mouseDrop) method is being called every time we drop something onto the template where we declared it.
-Two first arguments passed by this method are the same as for our util `mouseDrop` function, that's why we are using an object property value shorthand.
+The two first arguments passed by this method are the same as for our util `mouseDrop` function.
+That's why we are using an object property value shorthand.
-Now if you try to drag the node from the palette onto the group it'll be added at the bottom of the group, not the whole diagram.
+Now if you try to drag the node from the palette onto the group, it'll be added at the bottom of the group, not the whole diagram.

 ## Summary
-In this lesson, we've learned how to create and configure the palette.
+In this lesson, we've learned how to create and configure a palette.
-It'll allow the user to add new nodes to the diagram using drag & drop.
+It allows the user to add new nodes to the diagram using drag & drop.
 How to create different templates for the palette and the diagram.
-What's more, we've handled adding new nodes to the groups using the `mouseDrop` event.
+What's more, we've handled adding new nodes to groups using the `mouseDrop` event.

 ## Homework
-Try to add the girl template to the palette and a layout, so that the nodes within the palette will be positioned one under another.
+Try to add the "girl" template to the palette and a layout, so that the nodes within the palette will be positioned one under another.
 (Tip: [GridLayout](https://gojs.net/latest/api/symbols/GridLayout.html)

-When we drop the node onto another node inside some group, the dragged node isn't being added to the group.
+When we drop the node onto another node inside some group, the dragged node isn't added to the group.
 Try to fix this issue.
 (Tip: reuse `mouseDrop` inside `node-template`).